 Application fee ($50; $100 for International Students)

-Two letters of reference from persons familiar with the applicant's academic abilities, maturity, and integrity (Not required for non-degree programs)
+Letter(s) of reference from persons familiar with the applicant's academic abilities, maturity, and integrity [DAOM - 1 letter; Master & Bachelor - 2 letters; not required for the other massage degrees and certificate programs.]

 Directives for the "Personal Statement" (can be emailed to your admission rep.)